DriesA-immalle/MIDIProjects/README.md

 # MIDIProjects
-*All of these projects were made using the Behringer BCF2000.*
+*All of these projects were made using the Behringer BCF2000 and themidibus library in processing.*

 ## MidiCounter
 This program will make all the sliders and lights (on p-1) go up and down / on and off.